Performance Improvement of Deorbitalized Exchange-Correlation Functionals: Introduction

 The obvious deorbitalization requirement is a sufficiently accurate approximate orbital-free kinetic energy density (KED) functional.
-That is an active area of research.~\cite{OFKEreview} Practical deorbitalization has come through the methodology of Mej\'ia-Rodr\'iguez and Trickey~\cite{SCANL1,SCANL2,r2SCANL} (M-RT).
-They reparametrized existing KED functionals, e.g. Perdew-Constantin (PC)~\cite{PerdewConstantin2007} and others from orbital-free DFT~\cite{OFKEreview}, to match KED-dependent indicator functions of the first 18 isolated atoms.
+That is an active area of research.~\cite{OFKEreview} A usefully accurate description of the KED for deorbitalizing a meta-GGA indicator functional by a simple generalized gradient approximation (GGA) alone does not seem possible \cite{SCANL1}.
+Inclusion of the density Laplacian proves essential for accurate orbital-free description of the KED at a local level, as demonstrated with the KED density functional provided by Perdew and Constantin~\cite{PerdewConstantin2007} (and also Ref.~\citenum{CSK16}).
+Practical deorbitalization has come through the methodology of Mej\'ia-Rodr\'iguez and Trickey~\cite{SCANL1,SCANL2,r2SCANL} (M-RT).
+They reparametrized existing Laplacian-level KED functionals, e.g. Perdew-Constantin (PC)~\cite{PerdewConstantin2007} and others from orbital-free DFT~\cite{OFKEreview}, to match KED-dependent indicator functions of the first 18 isolated atoms.
 The most generally successful case of M-RT deorbitalization involves the reparametrization (PC\opt) of original PC.
-That gave successful deorbitalizations of both SCAN~\cite{SCANL1, SCANL2} and r$^2$SCAN~\cite{r2SCANL}, in the sense of providing what was deemed to be a faithful reproduction of the parent metaGGA error patterns for structural and energetic properties evaluated on standard molecular and crystalline benchmarks.
+That gave successful deorbitalizations of both SCAN~\cite{SCANL1, SCANL2} and r$^2$SCAN~\cite{r2SCANL}, in the sense of providing what was deemed to be a faithful reproduction of the parent meta-GGA error patterns for structural and energetic properties evaluated on standard molecular and crystalline benchmarks.
+Such faithfulness in reproduction defines a deorbitalization goal, one which we follow.

-That faithfulness also has held up in application to materials and outside the original test sets.~\cite{Rani_2024, Zhang_2024} Other KEDs, e.g. Cancio-Redd (CR) ~\cite{CR} actually may lead to improved error patterns relative to use of the exact KED for some metaGGAs, but may not for best-in-breed functionals.
+That faithfulness also has held up in application to materials and outside the original test sets.~\cite{Rani_2024, Zhang_2024} Other KEDs, e.g. Cancio-Redd (CR) ~\cite{CR} have led, for some meta-GGAs,~\cite{FCT25} to better error patterns than those produced with the exact KED, but that has not been seen for best-in-breed meta-GGAs.